The InBESTigators Review

 The Inbestigators Teaching Toolkit (a guide for educators put out by the Australian Children's Television Foundation) doesn't mention autism explicitly, but it does say, "Maudie is different.
 It’s not just the way she wears boots instead of school shoes and has short hair instead of the regulation grade five-girl-ponytail and, in fact, doesn’t even seem to care what she looks like.
 It's the way she talks...She kinds of sounds like a grownup - just not a very polite grownup.
 Maudie's a bit rude; not intentionally, she just doesn't adhere to the same social rules that everybody else does...Maudie's idiosyncrasies haven't earned her a mountain of friends - or any friends, until now."

-I don't know that I've seen a more spot-on description of how an autistic child is perceived by others.
-So, yeah—I can't speak to the official canon, and you can never really "diagnose" a fictional character.
-But in my heart, Maudie is absolutely autistic.
+I've never seen a more spot-on description of how an autistic child is perceived by others.
+So while I can't speak to the official canon, and you can never really "diagnose" a fictional character—in my heart, Maudie is absolutely autistic.

 The kids exemplify great teamwork and problem-solving skills.
 They really care about each other, their fellow classmates, and their neighbors.
 My favorite episode is the one where Kyle, Ava and Ezra see how upset Maudie is after losing her special notebook, and drop everything to help her find it.